All Episodes

 Today's the 21st.

-That's all I could sneak in here.
+That's all I can sneak in here.

 We can go all the way back to the beginning of his administration.

-They've created false narratives.
+They're creating false narratives.

 It is fake news.

-It's full of lies, innuendo, and it's agenda driven.
+It's full of lies, innuendo, and it's agenda-driven.

 The media, how many times have I said they're lazy?